psilva12/Final-Project/README.md

 * Users can update and delete solutions to tickets

 ## Conclusion
+In conclusion, the project that has been developed meets the required MVP objectives and functionality along with several stretch goal features.
+The project efficiently handles user requests between the front end interactive elements and the back-end functions.
+A full CI/CD pipeline was integrated into the deployment of the application that includes both testing and the ability to perform a rolling update.
+Infrastructure management and configuration tools were applied to enable replicability and scalability.

 ## Authors - Team 2
 * Jordan Hamilton - JHamilton@QA.com